 Population Biology & Behavioral Ecology - Genetic studies of IRL and coastal Atlantic bottlenose dolphins indicate that IRL dolphins are genetically distinct from coastal Atlantic dolphins and can be identified as such using three separate types of genetic methodology; one of which, MHC, is directly related to the immune response and environmental threats.

-Epidemiology & Population Health Science - The primary focus of our epidemiology research is determining what the health of IRL bottlenose dolphins tells us about the health of the ecosystem and potential human health implications.
+Epidemiology, Population Health Science & Pathology - The primary focus of our epidemiology research is determining what the health of IRL bottlenose dolphins tells us about the health of the ecosystem and potential human health implications.
 Studies include assessments of mercury concentrations, the prevalence and patterns of antibiotic-resistant organisms and lobomycosis, zoonotic diseases, and the pathophysiology of stress.

 Environmental Correlates of Habitat use by Manatees in the Harbor Branch Channel Using Advanced Technologies - To assess environmental conditions accompanying thermal-refuge use by the endangered Florida manatee, as well as the use of advanced technologies to observe the species, our scientists and engineers developed a program focused on the Harbor Branch channel, which is a common gathering space for IRL manatees particularly during winter months.
 Remote observation was complemented by a team of volunteer spotters.